getCUJO/QoOID/draft-ietf-ippm-qoo.md

 load.
 In scenarios such as passive monitoring of production traffic, capturing artificially loaded conditions may not always be feasible, whereas passively observing the actual network load may be possible.
+Internet forwarding paths can also shift on a variety of timescales due to routing changes, load balancing, or traffic engineering, meaning a measurement reflects the network's state only during the sampling period.
 Such factors need to be considered when conducting performance measurements.
+See {{path-stability}} for a discussion of the operational implications, and {{volatile-networks}} for the more severe case of volatile environments such as mobile cellular networks.

 ### Reporting Measurement Results